 You’ll get free help along your journey from: making the offer, submitting earnest money, inspection, appraisal, your management agreement, closing day, and more.

-Naresh helps beginner investors understand the process of acquiring rental property and he helps veteran investors optimize their strategy.
+Naresh helps beginner investors understand the process of acquiring rental property, and he helps veteran investors optimize their strategies to save on taxes.

 Aundrea Newbern is one of GRE’s experienced Investment Coaches and she takes a unique approach to helping you find the right investment properties for your portfolio.

 Being a very active investor herself, Aundrea understands how important it is to know your “financial freedom” number and helps you use that information to determine your investment strategy.

 She helps you develop a plan for investing and then walks you through the entire process from identification of a property all the way to closing.

 Aundrea’s personal experience includes owning single-families (long-term, short-term and mid-term rentals), multifamilies, fix-and-flips and she even invests in other countries.
 She also owns and manages a successful property management company in Southeast Georgia.

 Prior to being an active investor and Coach, Aundrea worked in banking and management consulting.
 She also lived in the United Kingdom and India and still travels abroad often.

 If you are interested in learning more about real estate opportunities (or to share travel stories), contact Aundrea today!